Skip to contents

 env_vars

-A character vector specifying the column names in data that represent the environmental variables to be used in the analysis.
+A character vector of at least two column names in data representing the environmental variables.

 method